 Things to do nearby High Bridge

-The grand summits of Grisedale Pike, Crag Hill and Causey Pike rise up behind Braithwaite and along with Barrow, form the Coledale Horseshoe, a stunning all day walk amidst glorious mountain scenery.
+The grand summits of Grisedale Pike, Crag Hill and Causey Pike rise up behind Braithwaite and, along with Barrow, form the Coledale Horseshoe, a stunning all-day walk through glorious mountain scenery.
 The fells surrounding Braithwaite are deceptively steep.
 Height is gained quickly and the walking is much easier than it first appears.
 The North Western Fells offer some of the best and accessible walking in the Lake District.
 Another challenging all-day walk is The Newlands Horseshoe at the head of the valley.
 The route takes in the six summits of Catbells, Maiden Moor, High Spy, Dale Head, Hindscarth, and Robinson, so it's a long day with over 1100m of ascent and 11.2 miles of walking!
 Expect scrambles along the way and outstanding views to keep you going!